9 4 Divided By 2

 Extending the Concept: More Complex Fraction Division

 The principles used to solve 9/4 divided by 2 can be extended to solve more complex fraction division problems.
-Consider the following example: (15/8) ÷ (3/4) That's the part that actually makes a difference..
+Consider the following example: (15/8) ÷ (3/4) Turns out it matters..

 3. Simplify before multiplying (optional): Notice that 15 and 3 share a common factor of 3 (15/3 = 5 and 3/3 = 1).
 Also, 8 and 4 share a common factor of 4 (8/4 = 2 and 4/4 = 1).
 Simplifying before multiplication gives us (5/2) x (1/1) = 5/2.